ksaaskil/kimmosaaskilahti.fi/docs/blog/posts/2025-12-05-claude-code.md

 - In PR description, include concise summary explaining changes in functionality and the list of changes
 ```

-There are similar quality standards setup also for TypeScript and Markdown files.
+There are similar quality standards set up for TypeScript and Markdown files as well.

 After quality standards, our `CLAUDE.md` explains the commands to run for various tasks: